Frequently Asked Questions

 What is the cost to attend?

 Tuition will be paid through the state student funding allowance.

 What areas will I be able to study?

 There are several concentrations that students can choose from for their Associate’s degree in General Studies.
 Some of these concentrations include business, computational sciences, engineering, natural sciences and many others.
 The complete list can be found online at http://webteam.lssu.edu/catalog/cmscatalog1819/general-studies.php

 I’m not sure that my child is ready for college.
 What kind of support will be available for them?

 This program is designed to support students by providing services that will help them be successful in their college courses.
-Students will learn and develop strategies practices by successful college students through the university seminar course.
-Additonal support will be provided by high school counselors, LSSU academic advisors, faculty and the Early College Coordinator.
-Early college students will also have access to a LSSU tutor and mentor services.
+Students will learn and develop strategies practiced by successful college students through the university seminar course.
+Additional support will be provided by high school counselors, LSSU academic advisors, faculty and the Early College Coordinator.
+Early college students will also have access to LSSU tutors and mentors.